ietf-wg-cellar/matroska-specification/iana.md

-To register a new Content Encoding Scope in this registry, one needs a Content Encoding Scope value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Content Encoding Scope.
+To register a new Content Encoding Scope in this registry, one needs a Content Encoding Scope value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Content Encoding Scope.

 The Content Encoding Scopes are to be allocated according to the "Specification Required" policy [@!RFC8126].